dtcenter/METplus/docs/Release_Guide/release_steps/metplus/create_release_extra.rst

   Refer to a previous release to easily copy and modify this information.

-* If this is a development release, check the box that says "This is a pre-release" and uncheck "Set as latest release"
+* If this is a development release, check the box that says "This is a pre-release" and uncheck "Set as latest release".

 * Click on "Publish release".